moffa13/GTA-V-Launcher/README.md

 - Added integrity file checker
 - Added support for pt_BR (Brazilian Portuguese) language.
 Thanks to @Krazy-Monkey
 - Added a menu to change to your favorite language
+- Added a button to restore GTA V to its original state (mods deleted, ...)
 - Fixed launcher's update checker
 - Translated missing translations
 - Error in mod installer, rar files with header 52 61 72 21 1A 07 01 not supported